OggiDanailov/class_January_2018/week4/JSnewSyntax/JSnewSyntax.md

  If i already have an array but i only want to have items in the array that match certain criteria, use the filter.

  6. reduce()
  If i already have an array, but i want to use the values in that array to create something completely new, use the reduce.

+6a. forEach()

+7. Closures

+8. Callbacks - a function passed as an argument to another function and executed within the first function;

+9. CreateElement way of creating HTML elements through JS

+10. IIFE - immediately ivoking function expression

+11. recursive function